facebook/react/docs/docs/11-advanced-performance.md

 });
 ```

-The object the `Record` function receives defines the fields the object has and their default values.
+The `Record` function receives an object that defines the fields the object has and its default values.

 The messages *store* could keep track of the users and messages using two lists: